 By Molly J. Anderson-Childers | Updated September 23, 2018

 Anne Marie Bennett is a SoulCollage® workshop facilitator.
 SoulCollage® cards were originally invented by Seena Frost in the 1980s for use in her psychotherapy practice.
 Today, people all over the world create their own cards to work with, thanks to workshop facilitators like Bennett.
 Based on the teachings of Carl Jung, Jean Houston and others, these cards allow anyone to create and work with a set of personally meaningful symbols and images.
-See Anne Marie's SoulCollage® features on Creativity Portal.
+See Anne Marie's SoulCollage® and creativity columns on Creativity Portal.

 Q: What was your first job as a young woman?

 When I was 16 I got a job as a page at our local library.
 I worked at the front desk.
 This job was total heaven for me; I have been passionate about books since I first held one in my hands at the tender age of two.

 Q: What led you to begin working with SoulCollage® cards?